optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

     [0, 1, 2, 3, 4]

-Needless to say, it is possible to register any iterable as container.
+Needless to say, it is possible to register anything as container.
 For example, we would add pandas.Series and pandas.DataFrame (with varying definitions, depending on the application).